 One confidential, judgment-free call with a Certified Sex Addiction Therapist is a safe first step.

-When a Relationship Is Affected
+What If a Relationship Is Affected?

 When a partner is hurt by this, their pain is real and deserves its own support.
 We can help the affected partner find appropriate care, and we are honest that individual treatment focuses on your recovery rather than guaranteeing a relationship outcome.
 This connects closely to our broader sex and love addiction treatment.